terenzio/HelloEmployee/README.md

-# Hello Docker with MariaDB (Golang CLI App with Batching)
+# Grouping Employees in MariaDB (Golang App with Batching)

 This project is a simple but extensible Go application that: